Wpdas/react-hoc-console/README.md

 ### How to use

 The `reactConsole` method provides two parameters, the first one is waiting for a React component.
 The second one is a boolean that activates or deactivate the console UI.
+You still be able to see the native console working through the dev tools.

 ```javascript
 reactConsole(component:React.Component, activate:boolean);